 PLACEMENT and TRAINING: Placement options will be provided upon completion of the above requirements.
 Training will be arranged after a service selection has been made by the supervisor of volunteer services at your campus of choice.
-Please note that training may need to take place on a day/time other than your regularly assigned service.
+Please note that training may need to take place on a day/time other than your regularly assigned service and will be conducted by either a qualified and trained volunteer, or by a staff member.
+Training will consist of a minimum two (2) four-hour shifts; however, additional training is available and may be required if either you, or your trainer, feel it is needed.
+While in training, volunteers wear the official uniform.

 IDENTIFICATION BADGE and PARKING PERMIT: The volunteer office will arrange for your ID Badge and Parking permit.
 Your Badge is a part of your uniform and must be worn for all service activities.
+Do not wear the badge when you are on campus for personal reasons.
 Your parking permit will be placed on your vehicle and parking in the designated staff parking areas is required on days you are on campus for service activities.

-UNIFORM: You will receive a uniform polo shirt at no charge when you begin your volunteer service in our hospitals or clinics.
+UNIFORM: You will receive a uniform polo shirt at no charge when you begin your volunteer service.
+A Purple Apron is available for Food Bank Volunteers at no cost.
 If you would like, you can purchase additional polo shirts or a smock at the hospital Gift Shops.